Differences Between Civil Law and Common Law

 Origins and Historical Development

-Italy’s legal system is firmly rooted in the civil law tradition, which traces its origins to ancient Roman law and was significantly shaped by the Napoleonic Code of 1804.
+Italy’s legal system is firmly rooted in the civil law tradition, which traces its origins to ancient Roman law.
+Moreover, it was significantly shaped by the Napoleonic Code of 1804.
 This historical foundation has created a system that places primary emphasis on written, codified laws rather than judicial precedents.
-The systematic compilation of legal principles into comprehensive codes represents one of the defining characteristics of Italian jurisprudence.
+Furthermore, the systematic compilation of legal principles into comprehensive codes represents one of the defining characteristics of Italian jurisprudence.

 During the unification of Italy in the 19th century, lawmakers drew heavily from the Napoleonic tradition while incorporating elements of pre-existing regional legal systems.
-This process culminated in the Italian Civil Code of 1865, later replaced by the Civil Code of 1942, which remains the cornerstone of private law in Italy today.
+Additionally, this process culminated in the Italian Civil Code of 1865, later replaced by the Civil Code of 1942.
+Consequently, this code remains the cornerstone of private law in Italy today.

 Key Characteristics of Italian Civil Law